• Skip to primary navigation

 You may also like...

-• Grilled Mexican marinated chicken served on a large black plate with fresh cilantro and lime wedges
+• Cilantro lime rice served in a plate with fresh lime wedges

 Fruit salsa served in a red Le Creuset dish, with crunchy cinnamon chips on the sides served in a large white platter.